-Optimism Abounds: Like the oil industry in 1982, technology industry experts, journals and rags are forecasting minor changes in demand for 2003.
+Optimism Abounds.
+Like the oil industry in 1982, technology industry experts, trade journals and newspapers are forecasting minor changes in demand for 2003.
 These are polls of CIOs who have lost control over their purse strings.
 Their budgets are going through the first phase of reduction before being slashed.

-Valuations across the board are still based on a fast turnaround and are over-priced if traditional or conventional wisdom is applied to them.
-Additionally, we have yet to see, in the technology business, the equivalent of the S&L failures of the eighties.
+Valuations across the board are still based on a fast turnaround and are overprized if traditional (conventional) wisdom is applied to them Additionally, we have yet to see in the technology business the equivalent of the savings and loan failures of the eighties.

-Global corporations are conducting evaluations based on Return on Investment.
-Until we see positive results of these evaluations, IT related budgets will only decline, in the near future.
+Global corporations are conducting evaluations based on return on investment.
+Until we see positive results of these evaluations, IT- related budgets will only decline in the near future.
 In short, demand has hit a wall and will decline, contrary to recent expectations of sustained, infinite growth.

-There are too many competitors, excess capacity, pursuing share of a smaller pie.
+There are too many competitors and too much excess capacity, pursuing share of a smaller pie.
 Each segment has yet to begin consolidating to two to three major players.
-Take any technology sub-sector and we find that there are far too many competitors, funded by unrealistic optimism in growth.
+Take any technology subsector and we find that there are far too many competitors funded by unrealistic optimism in growth.
 The other side of this coin is that prices and quality will drop precipitously, thereby hastening the demise of today's seemingly strong players.

-Recent departures of tech industry CEOs are still a minority rather than a majority.
-Dismantling cost structures is a horrendous, emotion-draining task in ordinary times.
-Leaders at the helm of technology companies who led them through the growth phase are typically illequipped to manage cost cutting during downturns.
+Tech industry CEO departures are still a minority rather than a majority.
+Dismantling cost structures is a horrendous, emotion- draining task in ordinary times.
+Leaders at the helm of technology companies who led them through the growth phase are typically ill equipped to manage cost cutting during downturns.
 People like "Chainsaw" Al Dunlap have yet to descend on this industry.